pb111/Data-Cleaning-with-Python-and-Pandas/README.md

 ## 5. Import the required Python libraries

-We have seen that we need two Python libraries – NumPy and Python for the data cleansing process.
+We have seen that we need three Python libraries – NumPy, Pandas and Matplotlib for the data cleansing process.
 We need to import these libraries before we actually start using them.
 We can import them with their usual shorthand notation as follows:-

 `import numpy as np`